yudhiesh/yudhiesh.github.io/docs/_posts/2025-05-29-cerberus-safeguards-for-llms.md

 This is why every production LLM deployment needs its own Cerberus — a multi-layered defense system that stands guard before prompts ever reach your frontier model.

-Here's a version that matches your tone better:
+# Guardrails

 ## What Are LLM Guardrails?

-Think of guardrails as your LLM's personal security team—they're the difference between leaving your front door wide open and having actual protection in place.
+Think of safeguards/guardrails as your LLM's personal security team—they're the difference between leaving your front door wide open and having actual protection in place.

 ![LLM Guardrails](https://raw.githubusercontent.com/guardrails-ai/guardrails/main/docs/img/with_and_without_guardrails.svg)